 - A review of the culture, laws, and unique risks of the location must be included.

-- Transportation for education abroad participants must be public transportation or contracted drivers and vehicles.
-While abroad, employees may not drive motor vehicles in which students are passengers, without pre-approval of the Minnesota State Office of Risk Management.
-Participants are not permitted to drive motor vehicles (including, but not limited to, scooters, motorbikes, motorcycles, or cars) except in unusual circumstances and with the prior approval of the Minnesota State Office Risk Management.
+- Transportation for Education Abroad participants must be public transportation or contracted drivers and vehicles.
+While abroad, employees may not drive motor vehicles in which students are passengers without pre-approval of the Minnesota State Office of Risk Management.
+Participants are not permitted to drive motor vehicles (including, but not limited to, scooters, motorbikes, motorcycles, or cars) except in unusual circumstances and with the prior approval of the Minnesota State Office of Risk Management.

 - Participants are subject to the laws of the host country and to the rules and regulations of the host institution.
 While abroad, participants must comply with all applicable policies, rules, regulations, and the SCC student code of conduct.
 Students/Participants engaging in misconduct will be subject to SCC disciplinary action.
 Participants dismissed from the program will not receive a refund.

-- Participants must carry your passport and HTH Study Abroad Health and Accident Insurance card at all times while abroad.
+- Participants must carry their passport and HTH Study Abroad Health and Accident Insurance card at all times while abroad.

 - Alcohol use during scheduled program time will only be permitted with SCC presidential pre-approval, consistent with System Procedure 5.18.1, upon appropriate academic rationale presented by the program leader in advance of travel abroad.